What is a YAG laser capsulotomy?

 What happens during the procedure?

 This procedure is performed in our office.
 Dr Hillson uses eye drops to numb your eye and to make the pupil large.
 A special contact lens is put on your eye to help direct the laser’s high-energy beam of light at the capsule behind the implant lens in your eye.
 The laser makes an opening in the capsule.
 You will see a few brief flashes of light and feel little, if any, discomfort.
 The procedure usually takes less than 5 minutes.
-You will be able to go home soon after it is done.
+You will be able to go home soon after it is done, but you should arrange for a driver the day of the laser procedure.

 What happens after the procedure?

 Your vision will probably be blurred for a short period, but then it should clear in an hour or two.
 You will not need to wear an eye patch and you may resume normal activities immediately.
 You can anticipate some “floaters” following this procedure, however, these will likely resolve within a few weeks time.
 Dr Hillson will want to check you at his office about two hours after the procedure to make sure the eye pressure is normal.

 Dr Hillson will give you a prescription for Voltaren eye drops to be taken four times a day for 5 days.
 If your vision does not clear within a few hours, if the vision worsens or you lose peripheral vision, or if you feel any pain or discomfort, call Dr Hillson.
 If it is the evening or the weekend and you are having problems, you should go to emergency to be assessed.